-Large owl species can target surprisingly large species of prey, including small deer, and most owl species are also fairly indiscriminate eaters, often eating whatever they can find.
+Large owl species can target surprisingly large species of prey, including small baby deer, and most owl species are also fairly indiscriminate eaters, often eating whatever they can find.
 But what about cats?
 Will an owl attack and eat a cat if it gets the chance?

 In this article, we’ll look at the likelihood of an owl attacking your cat and the steps you can take to avoid it.

-Owls have a wide variety of preferred prey, including rodents, fish, other small birds, or almost any small mammal, including occasionally, cats.
+Owls have a wide variety of preferred prey, including rodents, fish, other small birds, or almost any small mammal, including occasionally: cats.

-Even though owls have a preferred menu, they are opportunistic eaters that will eat whatever is available, and if your feline is in the wrong place at the wrong time, an owl will surely see them as a potential meal.
+Even though owls have a preferred menu, they are opportunistic eaters who will eat whatever is available, and if your feline is in the wrong place at the wrong time, an owl will surely see them as a potential meal.

 Keeping your cat indoors at night is the best way to keep them safe from potential owl attacks.
 Additionally, bright lights in your yard will help deter owls because they don’t like bright lights, but your cat may still wander into darker areas.
 Keep an eye out for owls in your area, and if you see or hear any owls close by, make sure to keep your cat in at night.

 If your cat has been attacked by an owl, they should go to the vet immediately, even if they seem uninjured.
-Even small surface scratches from an owl could cause an infection.

 While it is highly unlikely, especially if you do not live in a rural area, an owl attacking your cat is still a distinct possibility.
-The best method is avoidance, and if you see or hear any owls in your area, it’s best to keep your cat locked up inside at night.
+The best method is avoidance, and if you see or hear any owls in your area, it’s best to keep your cat inside at night.

-Related Read: What Do Owls Eat?
+- Related Read: What Do Owls Eat?
 What You Need To Know!

-Featured Image: Kevinsphotos, Pixabay
+Featured Image Credit: Kevinsphotos, Pixabay